openedx/frontend-base/docs/decisions/0004-frontend-library-migration-to-frontend-base.md

 ### package.json and node_modules

 The entire `frontend-base` repository will have a single package.json file and a single node_modules directory.
-The only exception here will be the test apps ("example apps" in the current repositories), which will continue to act as independent applications.
+The only exception here will be the `test-app` ("example apps" in the current repositories, which will be combined), which will continue to act as an independent application when merged.

 ### npm Package